Audeze launched their LCD-4 open-back planar magnetic headphones recently which is their statement headphone for summit-fi priced at $3995.

 The LCD-4 is known to range from dark to warm, depending on the year’s revision.
 The variance of the LCD-4 is most obvious in the treble region as some headphones may have extreme elevation in some frequencies compared to identical models.
 Though overall, the LCD-4 does have a signature soundstage that gives its iconic status.

-It is a headphone that does bass surprisingly well with presence that is unmatched by any other headphone.
+It is a headphone that does bass surprisingly well with a presence that is unmatched by any other headphone.
 The sense of weight and prominence of each note gives the LCD-4 a very immersive experience that is hard to come by.
 Its midrange can be as smooth as the LCD-3 though it lacks the effortless evenness on the midrange-treble transition.
 I think the LCD-4 can be said as a more resolute version of the LCD-3 as well, at the expense of the LCD-3’s ability to be more intimate and euphonic due to its overall smoother qualities.

 This becomes the strongest suit pertaining to the LCD-4’s entire showcase.
-Extension and technicality of its bass profile are surely world class that it is difficult to find fault in how Audeze produces bass.
+Extension and technicality of its bass profile are surely world-class that it is difficult to find fault in how Audeze produces bass.
 This can even apply to the most badly mastered songs as it is able to salvage what is left in these tracks when it comes to bass response.
 It can extend deep when it is needed and it also presents itself quite well that each song sounds as engaging as it was intended to.

-Genres like Electrofunk, House, Drum and Bass, all become alive with these headphones with how bass-filled they are.
+Genres like Electrofunk, House, Drum, and Bass, all become alive with these headphones with how bass-filled they are.
 To sum, the LCD-4 definitely has one of the most satisfying sound signatures out there when it comes to “fun” genres like Pop or Electronic Dance Music (EDM).
 These genres give the listener a good understanding of what Audeze’s lineup is all about while definitely being regarded as a non-neutral, forgiving headphone in their collection.

 The midrange of the LCD-4 is perhaps the LCD-4’s weakness as it may be slightly recessed by other people’s standards.
 This makes the LCD-4 closed in for some, although due to the driver variations, it is a very difficult issue to assess.
 There are also rumored annual silent revisions of the LCD series, although Audeze had been publicly announced in the past stating that the LCD-4 in headphones can be tuned to these updated frequency responses free of charge from the company.
 This does give users the incentive of getting the LCD-4 for future-proofing purposes.